 Administrations were not specifically asked about the timescales in which their responses would apply, except that they were being asked in order to provide information towards studies on WRC-23 agenda item 1.5.
 For more information, please see the responses from individual administrations in Report ITU-R BT.2302-1.

-[Table 8

-Required amount of spectrum for DTTB in the future